 |507||Insufficient Storage||The server doesn’t have enough storage to perform the HTTP method of the request.|

 |508||Loop Detected||The server detected an infinite loop while processing the request.|

 |510||Not Extended||The server requires further extensions to the request before fulfilling it.|

 |511||Network Authentication Required||The client needs to get authenticated on the network to access the resource.|

 Here are the most relevant HTTP status codes for security testing of web apps:

 |500||Internal Server Error|

 This HTTP status codes cheat sheet covers all HTTP codes.
 We hope this HTTP error codes cheat sheet helps you troubleshoot web applications and improve their security.
-Once familiar with these HTTP status codes, explore the Web Hacking courses included in our VIP Membership to consolidate your learning.
+Once familiar with these HTTP status codes, explore the Web Hacking courses included in our StationX Membership to consolidate your learning.
 Have fun.